Country Guide: Brazil

 - All items that have been “officially” exported from Brazil in the move.

-- If a returning Brazilian citizen who has lived abroad (and proved residence abroad for over 1 year) breaks this rule – exceeding 45 days in total in Brazil the year before his/her actual return to the country with the move – he/she will lose their tax exemption.
+- If a returning Brazilian citizen who has lived abroad (and proved residence abroad for over 12 months) breaks this rule – exceeding 45 days in total in Brazil the 12 months before the owner of the goods’ actual return to the country with the move – the owner of the goods will lose their tax exemption.

 - Returning citizens must prove time spent abroad, such as:

-- A letter issued by the Brazilian Consulate at origin stating that the shipper lived abroad for more than 1 year.
+- A letter issued by the Brazilian Consulate at origin stating that the owner of the goods lived abroad for more than 12 months.

-- A letter of employment on company letterhead stating that the shipper worked for the company for more than 1 year.
+- A letter of employment on company letterhead stating that the owner of the goods worked for the company for more than 12 months.

 - All new items must be identified in the packing list.